ByteArena/doc.bytearena.com/content/guides/deathmatch-game-mode/index.md

 Date: 2017-12-01
 ---

 In its current state, Byte Arena features a traditional Deathmatch Game Mode.

-In the future, more Game Modes will be supported, including Team Deathmatch, Capture The Flag and Racing simulations.
+In the future, more Game Modes will be supported, including Team Deathmatch, Capture The Flag and Speed Race.

 # The Deathmatch